sethsh7/hla-prs-toolkit/README.md

 To generate a complete PRS (e.g. variants outside the HLA region) you can then sum this component with regular allele scoring generated using PLINK score function.

 ## SNP Lists
-A number of scoring and mapping files are provided to utilise in generating scores from their referenced publications.
-There are versions available generated from SNPs used in the publications (recommended with HRC+TOPMED imputed data) or safer proxy SNPs that are more likely to be presented in all data (recommended with 1000Genomes or similar imputation).
+Scoring and mapping files are provided to generate scores from our publications with either TOPMED or 1000G imputed data.

 #### Type 1 Diabetes (T1D-PRS)
 10-SNP / 30-SNP score ("GRS1") [1] - Original 10 and 30 SNP Exeter scores, they use a simple interaction model for DR3 and DR4 haplotypes.